|

 Sharp, S. G. Sydney George

-Army Service Corps. he died on 1st May 1943, when he was
+from bronchial pneumonia on 1 May 1943, when he was

-service, and was a Boatswain in the Merchant Navy, with the
+years service, and was a Boatswain, Merchant Navy

-Cable Ship Alert.
-He died on 24th February 1945, when he
+with the Cable Ship Alert.
+He died on 24 February

 His wife was Mrs W E Shepherd, from